Pylons/pyramid/docs/narr/views.rst

 -----------------------------

-The easiest way to define a view is to create a function that accepts a single argument: :term:`request` and which returns a response object.
-For example, this is a "hello world" view implemented as a
+The easiest way to define a view is to create a function that accepts a single argument named ``request`` and which returns a :term:`Response` object.
+For example, this is a "hello world" view implemented as a function:
-function:

 .. code-block:: python
    :linenos: